What is a Title IX Designated Official?

 - who has been given the duty of reporting incidents of sex discrimination to the Title IX coordinator or other appropriate school designee.

-Unsure if the person you’re speaking to is a responsible employee?
-Follow these quick and easy steps:
+Unsure if the person you’re speaking to is a Responsible Employee?
+Follow these quick and easy steps to find out:

 - Ask them.
 REs are trained to identify their responsibilities and tell you if they are required to report.

 - For further questions about Responsible Employee status, please contact OIED at 919.513.0574.